Why Is COBRA So Expensive?

 The average monthly premium cost of COBRA continuation coverage is about $438 per person.
 In some states, the average premium is even higher.
 For example, the average monthly premium for COBRA insurance cost in Wyoming is $700 per person.

-Add On The 2% COBRA Administration Fee
+Add on the 2% COBRA Administration Fee

 In addition to the monthly premium, you may also have to pay a 2% administration fee for COBRA coverage.
 This fee is charged by the employer’s third-party administrator who manages the COBRA plan.

-COBRA Alternative:
+COBRA Alternative

 Save Up To 70%

-Try Short-Term Health Insurance
+Term Health Insurance

 Covers An Insurance Gap

-Until Your Next Work Health Plan Starts
+Until Your Next Work Insurance Starts

-View Plans
+Shop Plans

 877-262-7241